textpattern/textpattern.github.io/brand/author-prefixes-and-registration.md

 **You must have a [Textpattern community forum](https://forum.textpattern.com/) account**.
 Provide the link to your forum profile when registering a prefix.

 **You can only have one prefix.** *One*.
 (You may see two or three people in the lists having multiple prefixes.
 Ignore it.
 Housecleaning is coming eventually.)
-In other cases, an author will adopt the themes or plugins of another that has abandoned or ‘retired’ from the community and their products are still considered useful.
+In other cases, an author will adopt the themes or plugins of another that has abandoned or 'retired’ from the community and their products are still considered useful.
 Adoption means the adopter is willing to maintain the themes or plugins, as appropriate, for community use.
 This is the preferred, respectful practice against simply changing plugin names.

 **Your prefix should be three alphanumeric characters.** Not less and not more.
 (Ignore any you see in the lists that defy this convention.)